 Vietnamese Coriander has an almost mint-like taste and a fragrant scent.
 It is a popular herb in Vietnamese Cooking as this herb is eaten on its own, in salads, soups, and many other dishes.
 Young Vietnamese coriander tastes tangy and slightly bitter.
 The taste of Vietnamese Coriander is in sour dishes.

 Famous Asian Dishes with Vietnamese Coriander : Pho, Assam Laksa, Nuoc Cham

 Also Known as: Daun Limau (Malay), Daun Jeruk (Indonesian)

 Similar to lemongrass, the Kaffir lime leaves have many uses.
 It has a subtle taste and aromatic fragrance.
 You can find the lime leaves fresh or frozen.
 Kaffir Lime leaves are usually used together with Lemongrass in cooking as many recipes call for both ingredients to be added.
 Kaffir Lime is mostly used in South Asian cooking.
 When freezing lime leaves, make sure they are properly covered as when the leaves start turning brown, both the smell and the tastes deteriorates.

 Famous Asian Dishes with Kaffir Lime Leaves : Kaeng Pa, Tom Yum

 Storing Asian Herbs

-As Asian herbs tends to bruise easily, here are some of the best ways to store them for longer :
+As Asian herbs tend to bruise easily, here are some of the best ways to store them for longer :

 - Store bay leaves in a container alongside other dry ingredients.